 No matter the circumstances we find ourselves in, let us trust His Providence, in the good times, and the bad.
 He is faithful and ever with us, providing His guidance and care.

-While His Providence is there in our circumstances, let us not allow our circumstances, whether good or bad, to direct our lives.
-Let us intentionally seek His direction from His Word.
+Let us not allow our circumstances, whether good or bad, to direct our lives, rather let us intentionally seek His direction from His Word as we trust His Providence.

-Let us grow in our love for Him and our resolve to obey His commands.
+Let us grow in our love for Him and in our resolve to obey His commands with gratitude and awareness of His Providence

 Let us trust His Providence towards us, refuse to take matters into our own hands, and leave the results, outcomes and judgments to Him.